jfo/blog/source/drafts/sild12.md

 }
 ```

-While I'm in there, a couple of things I'd like to do.
-Now that I'm on a "hey
+There are a couple of things I'd like to refactor before moving on.

-how about some useful error messaging there buddy" kick, I'll replace that exit
-with a real error.
-This case would mean I was trying to apply a `LABEL` as a
-function, which is not a thing I can do (yet!).
+First, attempting to apply either a `LABEL` or `NIL` should result in an error.
+I'll add those cases in `apply`:

 ```c
 C *apply(C* c) {